 Junior Qualifying Examination

 After declaring the major, students must pass a qualifying examination administered by the major department and/or interdisciplinary committee before being allowed to begin a thesis in the senior year.
-These examinations are given near the end of the junior year.
+Typically, these examinations are given near the end of the junior year.
 The objectives of the qualifying examination are to gauge the student’s mastery of his or her discipline or related disciplines, to serve as a diagnostic aid in identifying weaknesses in the student’s preparation for advanced study or thesis work in that discipline, to assist the student in unifying his or her knowledge of a major field of study, and to assist the major department or interdivisional committee in assessing the effectiveness of its own program.
 It is possible that a student who does not demonstrate competence in a field may be required to take further work.
 The review may also identify those who appear to need more time to develop their capabilities for the sustained independent work of the senior thesis.
 A second failure of the qualifying examination will debar the student from candidacy for a degree in that department, but the student may be encouraged to transfer to another department or division.

 The qualifying examination is not meant to qualify only the best students and in actuality does not operate that way.
 The student’s performance in the examination as well as in all previous coursework is discussed in full departmental or divisional meetings to assess the student’s readiness to begin work on a thesis.